Freemandate/ANN-Drug-Classification/README.md

    - Train and evaluate the ANN model.
 3. View the results, including accuracy and a confusion matrix.

+## Deployment
+This project is designed to run locally in Jupyter Notebook.
+No live deployment is necessary.

 ## Author
 [Freemandate](https://github.com/freemandate)